-In addition to advancing scholarship on several issues associated with Newman’s and Vermigli’s doctrines, and illuminating reasons and attendant circumstances for conversion across the Tiber, the overall conclusions of this study offer a broader range of soteriological possibilities to ecumenical dialogue among Roman Catholics and Reformed Protestants by clarifying the common ground to which both traditions may lay claim.
+In addition to advancing scholarship on several issues associated with Newman’s and Vermigli’s doctrines, this works also illuminates reasons and attendant circumstances for conversion across the Tiber.

-Five hundred years ago, a Catholic monk nailed a list of grievances on the door of a church in Germany and launched a revolution in the history of Christianity.
-Today there continues to be a number of unresolved issues between the Protestant and Catholic churches, and many experience this ongoing division within their family and among friends and neighbors.
+Five hundred years ago, a Catholic monk and launched a gospel revolution in the history of Christianity.
+Today there continues to be several unresolved issues between the Protestant and Catholic churches, and many experience this ongoing division within their family and among friends and neighbors.